hoavu-cs/SketchLib/documentation/heavy_hitters.md

 ## Heavy Hitters

-This class provides a space and time efficient data structure (called a sketch) to find the most frequent elements of a data stream.
+This class provides a space and time efficient data structure to find the most frequent elements of a data stream.
 All elements that occur at least `phi * m` times are returned (where `m` is the length of the stream), while elements that occur less than`(phi - epsilon) * m` times are ignored.

 Currently, there are two classes CountMinCashRegister and MisraGries that implement the heavy hitters algorithm.

 CountMinCashRegister is an implementation of the heavy hitters algorithm using the Count-Min sketch data structure by Graham Cormode and S. Muthukrishnan in the cash register model.
+Count-Min sketch might return some incorrect heavy hitters with probability `delta`.
+Count-Min sketch can work with non-integer counts.

 MisraGries is an implementation of the heavy hitters algorithm using the Misra-Gries sketch data structure by J. Misra and David Gries.

-CountMinCashRegister supports insertions of positive counts only, while MisraGries supports insertions with positive integer counts.
+Misra-Gries sketch is deterministic and will always return the correct heavy hitters.
+However, it can only work with integer counts.
+If you work with non-integer counts or large integer counts, it is also recommended to use CountMinCashRegister instead as Misra-Gries.

 To import the class, use the following: